k08i/sunflower_test/README.md

-# Sunflower assignment - Test Standard
+# Sunflower Assignment - Test Standard

 ## Test Purpose
 1.Validate that users can: